dkublik/jekyll-now/_posts/2015-4-27-gradle build phases.md

 - **Configuration** - where all the project objects are configured **=** where the given gradle groovy script is read and executed to build the model
 - **Execution** - where from the model (built in the previous phase) only subset of tasks is executed

-In our **gradle test** case - version file should have been created on execution phase - but beacause of simple mistake - was done already on configuration.
+In our **gradle test** case - version file should have been created on execution phase - but beacause of the simple mistake - was done already on configuration.

 Configuration phase is about executing groovy script found in **build.gradle** - let's see what was done here.
 After applying **java plugin** and setting **buildVersion**, **createVersionFile** task is created.
-What for people not familiar with groovy syntax may look like java method definition is actually execution of task method with two arguments:
+What for people not familiar with groovy syntax may look like java method definition, is actually execution of task method with two arguments:
 **taskName** and **closure**.
 This part - beacuse of groovy flexibility - may be rewritten as:

 ```groovy
 task (